 This will allow it to ingest some extra moisture through transpiration from its skin.
 Many people disagree with this practice but science has triumphed over superstition yet again.

-What Wattage of UVB Bulb for a Tortoise?
+What wattage UVB bulb for a tortoise?

-Some 1 to 2 years old tortoises have been killed from thermal burns caused by a gradient bulb being too close to a fragile hatchling’s carapace where there was no carapace scute for protection.
+No stronger UV-B source should be used because it can cause thermal burns to the shell.
+In other words, remember to use a UV-B gradient.
+Some 1-2-year-old tortoises have been killed from thermal burns caused by a gradient bulb being too close to a fragile hatchling’s carapace where there was no carapace scute for protection.

 A 50 or 60-watt spotlight with no reflector or lampshade and raised approximately 10 inches from the tortoise’s back should be sufficient for most desert species.
 The basking area must be shaded during the summer months so that it does not get overheated.